20 Feb Cooling The Mystery: How Does An HVAC System Work And Why It’s Better Than Window Units

-This ventilation type will not remove or add moisture into your air.
+This ventilation type will not remove or add moisture to your air.
 Combine it with the correct filtration system.
 It should prevent pollens, allergens, and pollutants.

 These types of ventilation work on all climates, regulating the total indoor environment with the ductwork and fan systems.